canonical/lxd/specs/command-line-user-experience.md

     image unset <image> <key>

 **Description**
-Manage the lxd image store.
+Manage the LXD image store.

-Images can either be fed from an external tool using the API or manually imported into lxd using the import command.
+Images can either be fed from an external tool using the API or manually imported into LXD using the import command.
 Attributes can then be set on them and images can be copied/moved to other LXD hosts.

-The unique identifier of an image is the sha256 hash of its rootfs, as a result, it's only possible to have one copy of any given image on a given lxd host.
+The unique identifier of an image is the sha256 hash of its rootfs, as a result, it's only possible to have one copy of any given image on a given LXD host.

 There are 2 special properties which the lxc command line tool will look